CityOfZion/neon-wallet-db/docs/Overview.md

 # Lessons learned interacting with NEO block data

+This is a work in progress.
+More will appear here soon.

 ## ContractTransactions

-Transactions of type `ContractTransaction` are what send assets (e.g., NEO, GAS) over the chain.
-This is defined under the `"type"` key for a transaction.
+Transactions of type `ContractTransaction` send assets (e.g., NEO, GAS) over the chain.
+A transaction type is defined under the `"type"` key for in transaction block data.
 Other common transaction types are, for example, `ClaimTransaction` and `MinerTransaction`.

-For `ContractTransaction`s `"vin"` and `"vout"` are the most important fields.
+For `ContractTransaction`s `"vin"` and `"vout"` are the most important fields as they define how much of an asset will be sent, where it comes from, and where it will go.
 The `"vin"` field defines a list of transactions, formerly received by the sender, that will now be used to send an asset to the receiver.
-The `"vout"` field defines a list of addresses and amounts where the assets collectively defined by `"vin"` will be sent.
+The `"vout"` field defines a list of addresses and amounts where the sum of the assets in `"vin"` will be sent.
 For example:

 ```
 {...